 Jot it down

-One of the most useful things a content calendar is for is just for jotting down ideas relevant to a specific time.
+One of the most useful things a content calendar is for is just for jotting down ideas relevant to a specific time or context.
 Sometimes the difference between a good post and a brilliant post is the context.
-If you’re a cafe, posting a steaming cup of warm coffee at midday with the text “Coffee up!” that is fine – but if the same post was posted at 8 am on a Monday morning – that would be far more powerful.
+If you’re a cafe, posting a steaming cup of warm coffee at midday with the text “Coffee up!” that is fine – but if the same post was posted at 8 am on a Monday morning – that would be far more powerful because you know that’s what everyone is craving.

 Dive into data